 “Eventually everything will have a home,” Russell says, laughing.
 “I just got done doing this window this morning.
 I had to get up at five o’clock to do it, because I like to have it done before the store opens.”
 Hands full of bracelets and necklaces, she gestures toward the finished product: Brightly painted mannequin heads sport wide-brimmed designer straw hats with pink, orange, and turquoise flower cut-outs dangling overhead.

 But she’s not done yet.
 Russell points to the far side of the store.
 “Then this afternoon, because it’s a rainy day, perhaps I’ll get a chance to work on that window,” she says.

 Russell’s store is a cacophony of color—with sequins and feathers covering every surface.
-And as you would expect from a woman who makes her living selling accessories, she has the look of someone who has carefully thought about what, exactly, she planned to wear today. [can you show us what she was wearing--clothes and jewelry?]
+And as you would expect from a woman who makes her living selling accessories, she has the look of someone who has carefully thought about what, exactly, she planned to wear today.
 And it just so happens to coordinate with the new plans for her window.